-With the introduction of Part 3B of the SEPP, the planning controls in Ryde LEP 2014 for Dual Occupancy, Multi dwelling housing (terraces) and Manor Houses will be overridden and significantly relaxed.
-These developments would also be complying development under the SEPP and the current design and development standards will no longer apply.
-The resultant development (potential increase of an additional 12,000 dwellings in the R2 zone) would be at a density representative of a form of housing typology more appropriately located in medium density zones such as the R1 and R3 zones.
+With the introduction of Part 3B of the SEPP, much of the planning controls in Ryde LEP 2014 for Dual Occupancy, Multi dwelling housing and Manor Houses will be significantly relaxed, with the exception of the minimum lot size specified for Dual Occupancy and Multi Dwelling Housing.
+These developments would be complying development under the SEPP and the current design and development standards will no longer apply.